DariaYurko/rsschool-cv/cv.md

 ## About me

-I have basic knowledge of HTML, CSS and JavaScript, understanding Linux operating systems and database management
+Ambitious, highly responsible and goal-oriented junior frontend developer with knowledge of HTML, CSS, JavaScript, understanding
+Linux operating systems and database management
-MySQL (at the entry level).
-I have great readiness learn and develop in a team.
+MySQL.

 ## Education